ozaner/ozanerhansha.github.io-OLD/_posts/philosophy/existence-of-god.md

 The existence of God is a very important aspect of culture and society and has affected humanity for as long as we've existed.
 It is no surprise then, that arguments for/against God are staples of philosophy.
 Below we detail some, historically, major arguments for and against the existence of God as well as some terminology.

 #### Unfalsifiability
 Arguments for God, and even against God, are usually ineffective.
-Indeed, nowadays most people consider the existence of God to be unfalsifiable, that is God's existence cannot be proven nor disproven.
+Indeed nowadays most people consider the existence of God to be unfalsifiable, that is, God's existence cannot be proven nor disproven.
 Despite this however, many still believe that proving that God is likely/unlikely to exist is still a worthwhile exercise.

 <!--more-->